 Graduate with two areas of expertise

-Unlike many other business programs, you'll graduate from Waterloo with two areas of expertise: a deep knowledge of your major along with skills in marketing, finance, accounting, and entrepreneurship.
+Unlike many other business programs, you'll graduate from Waterloo with two areas of expertise: a deep knowledge of a subject (your major) along with skills in marketing, finance, accounting, and entrepreneurship.

-With the combination of business skills and your major, you can help biotech firms take what happens in the lab and commercialize it, help a clean energy company grow, or promote a major league team's run for the championship through one of our specialized business programs.
+With the combination of business skills and your major, you can help biotech firms commercialize their research, market a company's products to a global audience, raise funds to help a clean energy company grow, or promote a major league team's run for the championship through one of our specialized hybrid business programs.

 Through Waterloo's co-op program, you can gain up to 2 years of relevant experience – and get paid – while testing our careers before you graduate.
 Work for Fortune 500 companies, startups developing the next big idea, government, non-profits, and everything in between.

 Students and graduates have raised $800 million in funding through Waterloo's Velocity program, Canada’s most productive startup incubator.